-Pensacola Housing may grant extensions to elderly and disabled families, if requested, or to any family on a case-by-case basis-due to mitigating circumstances, including, but not limited to: documented hospitalizations; death; or serious, incapacitating illness in the family.
-Pensacola Housing may also grant extensions on vouchers for families that are considered hard to house, according to HUD's criteria.
+Pensacola Housing may grant extensions to elderly and disabled families, if requested, or to any family on a case-by-case basis.
 The family is expected to communicate with Pensacola Housing during the term of the voucher, particularly if an extension will be requested.